Kounta by Lightspeed uses an OAuth 2.0 compliant RESTful API for easy integration with third-party applications.

 Developers can use this method for the convenience of session-free testing.

-To use Basic Access Authorization, send an Authorization
+To use Basic Access Authorization, send an Authorization header with each

-request with the client_id:client_secret
+request with the client_id:client_secret string encoded in

 Base64.
 E.g.: